Knowledge Base Sections ▾

 How to buy GNK token: step-by-step guide

-You've decided to invest in Gonka and want to buy the GNK token, but don't know where to start?
-That's normal: GNK is in an early stage, so the purchasing path differs from the usual "go to Binance and buy in a couple of clicks."
-In this guide, we'll break down all the working methods for acquiring GNK in 2026 — from exchanges for regular amounts to OTC deals for large purchases — and show you where to securely store your tokens after the purchase.
+You've decided to invest in Gonka and want to buy GNK tokens, but don't know where to start?
+That's normal: GNK is in its early stages, so the purchase path differs from the usual "go to Binance and buy in a few clicks."
+In this guide, we'll break down all the working ways to get GNK in 2026—from a few-click purchase right in the Karman wallet and exchanges to OTC deals for large buys—and show you where to safely store your tokens after purchase.

-A quick important note so there are no surprises: GNK is currently not traded on major centralized exchanges (CEX: Binance, Coinbase, OKX, etc.).
-For a project at this stage, this is absolutely normal — top-tier exchange listings usually follow after the network gains significant momentum.
-The main public path for buying now is the SafeTrade exchange with the GNK/USDT pair.
-Below, we examine each method step-by-step, discuss security, and show an alternative to buying: earning GNK without directly investing money.
+A quick, important caveat to avoid surprises: GNK is currently not traded on major centralized exchanges (CEX: Binance, Coinbase, OKX, etc.).
+For a project at this stage, this is absolutely normal—listing on a "tier-one" exchange usually happens after the network has gained momentum.
+The easiest way right now is to buy GNK directly in the Karman wallet using cryptocurrency, and the best price is offered by the SafeTrade exchange with the GNK/USDT pair.
+Below, we'll break down each method step-by-step, discuss security, and show an alternative to buying—earning GNK without investing money directly.

 Ways to buy GNK: a brief overview

 Before diving into step-by-step instructions, let's look at the big picture.
-There are two main ways to buy GNK with money and one important "zero" option — earning the token instead of buying it.
-The choice depends on the amount you are willing to invest and your crypto experience.
+There are three ways to buy GNK with money and one important "zero" option—earning the token instead of buying it.
+The choice depends on the amount you are willing to invest and your experience with crypto.

 |---|---|---|---|